soundpress/nycadministrativecode/docs/c30/index.rst

    2.2   Hoist or lower any article not exceeding 2,000 pounds (907 kg) in weight on the outside of any building with a hoisting machine, provided the manufacturer rated capacity of such hoisting machine does not exceed 2,000 pounds (907 kg).

 3. Climber or tower crane rigger license.
-Authorizes the holder thereof to assemble, jump or disassemble a tower crane or a climber crane , or to supervise such work, and to install or use a derrick(s) in conjunction with such work and supervise such installation or use of the derrick.
+Authorizes the holder thereof to assemble, jump or disassemble a tower crane or a climber crane, or to supervise such work, and to install or use a derrick(s) in conjunction with such work and supervise such installation or use of the derrick.